minh1409/Diffusive-Financial-Portfolio-Generator/README.md

 The project is on creating advanced control systems for portfolio optimization, utilizing a unique learning method for the derivative of the objective function.
 Initially created as an academic project in Jan/2022.

 ## Introduction
 The primary aim of our project is to empower our algorithm to generate a diverse set of potential portfolios, thereby facilitating optimal diversification.
 This is achieved by employing a novel method of learning the derivative of the objective function with respect to portfolios, which is diffusion modelling.
 This approach alleviates the non-differentiability of some financial functions, such as amount of profit.
-It also fixs an inherent flaw of financial deep reinforcement learning on generate greedy and risky portfolio.
+It also fixs an inherent flaw of financial deep reinforcement learning of generating greedy and risky portfolios.

-Our project leverages data from [cophieu68.com](http://cophieu68.com), designed for integration with Amibroker software.
+The algorithm is intended to generate long-term portfolios, based on time-series data; due to the high inference cost of diffusion model.
+The project uses data from [cophieu68.com](http://cophieu68.com), designed for integration with Amibroker software.

 ## Dependencies